 Francesco Spagnolo is a multidisciplinary scholar focusing on Jewish studies, music, and digital media.
 At the University of California, Berkeley, he is the Curator of The Magnes Collection of Jewish Art and Life and an Associate Adjunct Professor in the Department of Music and the Center for Jewish Studies.
 He is also an affiliated faculty with the Berkeley Center for the Study of Religion, the Institute of European Studies, the Center for Middle Eastern Studies, and the Religious Diversity Cluster of the Haas Institute.
 Dr. Spagnolo is also a host for the cultural programs of Italian National Radio (RAI) in Rome, and a Scholar-in-Residence with the Philharmonia Baroque Orchestra in San Francisco.
 Among his publications are Italian Jewish Musical Traditions (Rome-Jerusalem, 2001) and The Jewish World: 100 Treasures of Art and Culture (New York, 2014).

-Intersecting textual, visual and musical cultures, Francesco Spagnolo actively contributes to academia, cultural heritage institutions, as well as live and electronic media, in Europe, Israel and the United States.
-A former lecturer at the University of Milan and at the University of California at Santa Cruz, he is frequently invited to present at academic institutions worldwide, publishes on topics ranging from music to philosophy, film and literature, and curates exhibitions and digital programs.
+Intersecting textual, visual and musical cultures, Dr. Spagnolo actively contributes to academic and cultural heritage institutions, as well as live and electronic media, in Europe, Israel, and the United States.
+He is frequently invited to present at academic institutions worldwide, publishes on topics ranging from music to philosophy, film, and literature, and curates exhibitions and digital programs.

 - PhD, The Hebrew University of Jerusalem, 2007